runnerdave/PaperPrinter/README.md

   * Output the total cost of all jobs

 #Solution
-  Implementation of Static Factory Method to print different types paper depending on prices for each kind.
+  Implementation of *Static Factory Method* to print different cases of prints depending on the prices for single and double sided and colour needs.

   Does not allow to print a one page as double side, it defaults to single side.

-  To extend the solution to other sizes modify PrintJobFactry create method to receive the new size from the PaperSize enumeration and edit the PrintJobsReader to accept a new column per row from the input file.
+  To extend the solution to other sizes modify PrintJobFactory *create* method to receive the new size from the PaperSize enumeration and edit the PrintJobsReader to accept a new column per row from the input file.

 #Build
   With maven installed simply run: __mvn clean package__

+#Test
+  With maven installed simply run: __mvn clean test__

 #Run
   run the following command: __java -jar target/PaperPrinter-jar-with-dependencies.jar__